-Armstrong's contributions have helped Ole Miss to five postseason berths and a pair of SEC West titles over the last six seasons.
+Armstrong's contributions have helped Ole Miss to six postseason berths and a pair of SEC West titles over the last seven seasons.

 Before his arrival in Oxford, Armstrong spent three years as an assistant coach at Birmingham-Southern.
 In his first season with the Panthers in 2003-04 - BSC's first season of full NCAA eligibility - Armstrong helped the team to a 20-7 record and a 12-4 mark in conference play, earning a share of the Big South regular-season championship.
 Birmingham-Southern posted a 19-9 finish in his final year.

 While at BSC, Armstrong assisted with all aspects of the program, including recruiting, scouting, on-floor coaching and handling the Panthers' travel arrangements.

 A Birmingham native, Armstrong joined the BSC staff after serving as an assistant at Chipola Junior College in Marianna, Fla., where he helped lead the Indians to a 23-9 record and a second-place finish in the Panhandle Conference in 2002-03.

 While with CJC, Armstrong's primary responsibilities included recruiting, scouting, player development, academic counseling and camp coordinating.